-An article on 10 Hudson Yards recalls the project as part of a “grand urban gesture,” inhabiting its final form with the completion of its neighboring 30 Hudson Yards, which will top out by 2018.
-The author credits the multiple design influences on Hudson Yards as a whole, giving special attention to the architectural moments of the KPF tower that announce its unique form and relationship to its urban context.
-KPF Founder Bill Pedersen and Director Marianne Kwok are quoted, speaking to the tower’s skyline appeal and design feats.
+An article on 10 Hudson Yards recalls the project as part of a “grand urban gesture,” inhabiting its final form with the completion of the neighboring 30 Hudson Yards (the second tower will top out in 2018).
+The author credits the multiple design influences on Hudson Yards as a whole, giving special attention to the architectural moments of the KPF tower that announce its unique appearance and relationship to its urban context.
+KPF founder Bill Pedersen and Director Marianne Kwok are quoted, speaking to the tower’s skyline appeal and design feats.

 A second feature, written by Editor-in-Chief Cathleen McGuigan, starts with the statistic that “last year, more skyscrapers were completed around the world than ever: a total of 128 new buildings reached at least 200 meters (658 feet).”
 She then qualifies her opener with an increasingly popular opinion—when it comes to high-rises, height isn’t everything.
 10 and 30 Hudson Yards become an example of this trend, and McGuigan affirms their importance: “With their sloping facades and angled crowns leaning toward each other, the two towers will make a dynamic duo on the skyline.”